boundtotheearth/tp/docs/UserGuide.md

 #### Index Format

-* You need to enter an id which refers to the id number shown in the displayed project/task list.
+* You need to enter an id which refers to the id number shown in the displayed list.

-* You need to enter a **positive integer** such as 1, 2, 3, …​
+* You need to enter a **positive number** such as 1, 2, 3, …​

 ### Date and Time Terms